paranoia5/kyc.doc/docs/disclaimer.md

   - use your own passport if you do not have any privacy concerns.
   - If you are having any privacy concerns, use fake passport for testing.
 You can find a lot in google serach.
 You can use [this image].
-  - If you purchased the app already, you can esily upload your images into your own server.
+  - If you purchased the app already, you can easily upload your images into your own server.
 All you need is to change the /image/upload from [appducks API] to point to your own image uploading api.
 Just go to `src/store/actions.ts'` and change the following method:

   ```
   export const uploadFace = async (photo: any): Promise<any> => {